Good news: DevOps is in demand. Bad news: You’re still using legacy tools. Good news: Use Docker

 Yet another paid one from Udemy; This Course starts with the fundamental concepts and gradually deep dives into the depth.
 As the title of the course reflects, the Ideal audience would be beginners as well as professionals.

 Getting Started with Docker is instructed by Nigel from Pluralsight.
 This tutorial is ideal for beginners; it helps get a solid understanding of the fundamentals of Docker.

 This course is intended for both beginners as well as professionals.
 This one is also from Pluralsight with instructor Nigel.
 The course comes up with a lot of hands-on labs and exercises.
 By the end of this course, one can take his/her career on to the next level.

 From Beginner to Advanced

-The last one on the list is Comprehensive Docker: From Beginner to Advanced a paid course by Experfy.
+The last one on the list is Comprehensive Docker: From Beginner to Advanced, a paid course by Experfy.
 As the name reflects, the ideal audience would be a beginner and a professional.
 It starts with fundamentals and covers all advanced features

 📚 Text-based Resources